-Arup has supported LEVER Architecture from the earliest stages of design development, contributing acoustic engineering, fire and life safety, and sustainability solutions dating back to the project’s design concept, which earned the distinction of being one of two winners of the inaugural US Tall Wood Building Competition in 2015.
+Arup supported LEVER Architecture from the earliest stages of design development, contributing acoustic engineering, fire and life safety, and sustainability solutions dating back to the project’s design concept, which earned the distinction of being one of two winners of the inaugural US Tall Wood Building Competition in 2015.
 The prize money — provided by competition organizers the USDA, the Softwood Lumber Board and the Binational Softwood Lumber Council — helped fund the development of a number of fire tests, advancing mass timber research in the US.

-12story mixed-use mass timber building
+12story mixed-use mass timber building design

 2015US Tall Wood Competition co-winner